silvester-pari/eox-ui/README.md

 ```
 <eox-button :color="'eox'" :icon="'dashboard'" :link="'eox.at'">Test</eox-button>
 ```
 - The prop 'color' with the value 'eox' applies EOX style blue background.
 Default background is grey.
+Other possible values: 'info', 'success', 'warning', 'danger'
 - The prop 'icon' adds an (optional) material-design icon.
 Any name from the [official documentation](https://material.io/tools/icons/) can be used here.
 - The prop 'link' renders an anchor tag instead of a button, pointing to the passed value.